Can I focus my studies on [insert your favorite topic here] while getting my Ph.D. at WashU?

 How have your students fared on the market?

 They have done extraordinarily well.
-Our students get interviews at schools all over the country including (in recent years, Harvard, University of Chicago, UCLA, Northwestern, Rice, Caltech, and others.
+Our students get interviews at schools all over the country including in recent years, Harvard, University of Chicago, UCLA, Northwestern, Rice, Caltech, and others.
 More important, we place about 90 percent of our students and we place most of them in tenure-track positions.

 Consider our recent track record: Since 1998, the department has awarded 37 doctorates.
 31 of those students landed tenure-track jobs.
 The list of schools includes: Bates, Denison, Florida State, Harvard University, Iowa State, Midwestern State, Milliken, Notre Dame, Portland University, Princeton University, Rhodes, San Diego State, St. Louis University, Texas A&M, University of Georgia, University of Kansas, University of Minnesota, University of Missouri, University of Pittsburgh, University of Southern Illinois, University of Southern California, University of Southern Maine, West Point, and Wright State University.
 More information on our retention and placement can be found here.

 The short and long of it is this: While we cannot guarantee that you will get an academic job (no program can!), we can say that our placement record is one of the best in the country.